-Commerce is required to report ADO performance results to the Legislature by December 31 of each even-numbered year.
+Commerce is mandated to report ADO performance results to the Legislature by December 31 of each even-numbered year.
 The report must include the performance results of the contracts with ADOs as required by RCW 43.330.082.
-Background information on local economic development around the state and recent ADO program improvements may also be presented.
+Additional background information on local economic development around the state and recent program improvements may be presented as part of this report.